vteague/contactTracing/README.md

 Jim Mussared: jim.mussared [at] gmail.com / [@jim_mussared](https://twitter.com/jim_mussared)
 Vanessa Teague: [ThinkingCybersecurity Pty Ltd](https://www.thinkingcybersecurity.com) / [@VTeagueAus](https://twitter.com/vteagueaus)

+Last updated: July 24th 2020

 # COVIDSafe issues found by the tech community

 ## Introduction

-COVIDSafe was launched on April 27th, 2020.
+COVIDSafe was launched on April 26th, 2020.
 Several volunteers from the Australian tech community have spent considerable amounts of time analysing the code of the Android and iOS apps in order to help improve their contact tracing functionality and privacy.

 Many issues have been found as well as recommendations for how to fix them, and some of these fixes have dramatically improved the effectiveness of the COVIDSafe app.
 In addition, several of these issues have been found and reported in contact tracing apps used in other countries.